 Idaho: If you carry concealed, you must have a concealed handgun carry permit until July 1, 2016.
 At that time, Constitutional Carry will go into effect for any legal gun owner who wishes to carry in the Idaho Capitol concealed.
 The Second Amendment is your carry permit.
 Idaho Legislators are allowed to carry always.
 This Capitol does NOT have metal detectors.
 Source: Idaho Capitol Police: 208-334-2222

-Indiana: Legislators & Judges are allowed to carry as long as they have a handgun carry permit.
-Source: Indiana Capitol Police 317-232-3142 Indiana will soon change their law .
+Indiana: Legislators & Judges have been allowed to carry for some time as long as they have a handgun carry permit.
+As of November 2017, legislative staff can carry as long as they have a permit.
+That covers more than 475 people.
+Source: Indiana Capitol Police 317-232-3142

 Kansas: Anyone who is legally able to own a firearm can carry a concealed handgun in the Kansas State Capitol, no permit required.
 Only concealed carry is allowed.
 This Capitol does have metal detectors.
 Source: Kansas Capitol Police 785-296-3966